yeguanchen1997-design/Midpalatal-suture_scRNAseq/README.md

   Note: Input data files (barcodes.tsv, features.tsv, matrix.mtx,
   palate.rds, mesenchyme.rds, cellchat.rds) are not included in this
   repository.
-Download them from GEO (accession: GSE[XXXXXX]) and place them in ./data/raw/ and ./data/rds/ respectively.
+Download them from GEO (accession: GSE325000) and place them in ./data/raw/ and ./data/rds/ respectively.

 ================================================================================